 In 2008, feeling terribly isolated in grief—like Medusa, I always said—I founded Glow in the Woods, the world's first bereavement community for parents.
 For six years running I was the keynote speaker for the Walk to Remember in Edmonton, Alberta, Canada's largest memorial event for bereaved families.
 In 2012, I gave a TEDx talk called Parallelism, about the often solitary journeys of creativity and grief.
 When we lose someone we love, we've got to re-learn how to love, communicate, and abide with them, with the mysteriously vanished.
 There's beauty and companionship in that learning.

-My latest book—Notes for the Everlost: A Field Guide to Grief—is for pre-sale now with a September 2018 release.
+My latest book—Notes for the Everlost: A Field Guide to Grief—is out now with Shambhala Publications.
 It's the latest in a career of adventure novels and picture books for kids, all infused with Nova Scotian salt and mischief, woodstoves and rum-running.
 It all lines up.
 Hooliganism and friendship, exquisite beauty, explosive mess.
 Losses and gains.
 I'm glad you're here.